Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 hotfix
 hypermedia
 hypertext
+i18n -- truly local = more than just translation
 IAM "identity and access management"
 IAM -- CIAM "Customer Identity and Access Management" = a type of identity and access management (IAM) that integrates authentication and authorization into customer-facing applications
 IAM -- CIAM -- 01 Improves customer registration and login experiences while reducing the risk of account takeover (a rampant problem in the consumer space because of password reuse)